 - Multiple pieces to keep track of

 We’re impressed with how much versatility and deep tissue access the Brazyn Life Morph Stick packs into such a small device.
-The two rings are removable, allowing the stick to be used in several different configurations.
+The two rings are removable, allowing the stick to work in several different configurations.
 Users can purchase two more rings for $10 for increased versatility.
-On its own, the stick has a six-inch-wide center of deeply textured foam and two 3.5-inch handles on either side that can be used for rolling out muscles and tendons.
-We recommend placing it underneath your work desk and using it as a foot massager, though it can be used as a handheld stick or like a foam roller on the floor.

 Adding two foam rings enhances the stick’s ability to target the Achilles tendon, shins, calves, hamstrings, triceps, forearms, and other areas.
 With four foam rings, the stick works like a foam roller — the deep grooves between the rings help the foam dig deeper into muscles.
-The four-ring configuration also works as an abdominal roller.
+The four-ring configuration also works as an abdominal roller for your core workout.

-With so many options with its 13-inch length, we love this tool for reaching deep into muscle tissue while being easily portable for wherever your workouts and recovery routines take you.
+With so many options and its 13-inch length, this tool is perfect for reaching deep into muscle tissue and is easily portable for wherever your workouts and recovery routines take you.

 Claimed dimensions: 13 x 4 x 4 inches | Claimed weight: Not listed | Materials: High-density foam rings

-Shop the Brazyn Life Morph StickBest Massage Roller for Myofascial Release: Tiger Tail USA The Original 18″ ($40)
+Shop the Brazyn Life Morph StickBest Massage Roller for Myofascial Release: Tiger Tail Foam Roller Massage Stick ($40)

 - Simple, intuitive design